 Because of the phosphorous reductions grew to become the Walleye Capital of the World and tourists once again flocked to Lake Erie.
 Lake Erie became the greatest ecosystem recovery in the world.

 Then from about 2003 on noticeable algae blooms were once again in the lake.
 Heidleberg’s water quality lab showed that dissolved reactive phosphorous was steadily increasing since 1995.

 Water quality reports from the states bordering Lake Erie generally indicate improvement in Lake Erie’s tributaries.
 Strangely, there is no continuing water quality monitoring in Lake Erie itself.
 Funding for monitoring in Lake Erie stopped just before the turn of the century.

-State required Clean Water Act reports deal with a complex set of criteria and evaluations for Lake Erie tributaries and are reported statewide.
-This means that for instance, Ohio drains both to the Ohio River and Lake Erie, but the changes in the two receiving waters are not compared to the water quality analysis in the tributaries.
+The state required Clean Water Act reports deal with a complex set of criteria and evaluations for Lake Erie tributaries and is reported statewide.
+This means that for instance, Ohio drains both to the Ohio River and Lake Erie, but the changes in the two receiving glasses of water are not compared to the water quality analysis in the tributaries.